bgamari/ghc-wiki-import/commentary/compiler/cmm-type.md

         -- (label2 must be the info label), and label1 must be an -- SRT, a slow entrypoint or a large bitmap (see the Mangler) -- Don't use it at all unless tablesNextToCode.
-        -- It is also used inside the NCG when generating -- position-independent code.
+        -- It is also used inside the NCG during when generating -- position-independent code.
   | CmmLabelDiffOff CLabel CLabel Int   -- label1 - label2 + offset
 ```

 Note how the `CmmLit` constructor `CmmInt Integer MachRep` contains sign information in the `Integer`, the representation of the literal itself: this conforms to the C-- specification, where integral literals contain sign information.
 For an example of a function using `CmmInt` sign information, see `cmmMachOpFold` in [compiler/cmm/CmmOpt.hs](/trac/ghc/browser/ghc/compiler/cmm/CmmOpt.hs), where sign-operations are performed on the `Integer`.